 - Paired Readings: One partner times the other partner reading a passage.
-At the end of one minute, the partner says, "Stop" and circles the last word read.
-The partner then marks the number of words read on the words-per-minute chart at the bottom of the page.
+At the end of one minute, the partner with the timer says, "Stop" and circles the last word read.
+This partner then marks the number of words read on the words-per-minute chart at the bottom of the page.
 After several readings the partners then switch roles.

 Timed Reading Procedures

 - Two copies of the assessment passageone for the student and one for the instructor

 - Stopwatch or clock